tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_bodies/settings.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_setup.cpp
              :language: cpp

 Where the above example overrides the default setting for the Sun's gravity field, and sets a point-mass gravity field with a gravitationa parameter of 1.32712440042E20 m^3/s^2.
-A comprehensive list of *all* environment models, and how their settings can be defined and overridden as above, is given in the list TODO
+A comprehensive list of *all* environment models, and how their settings can be defined and overridden as above, is given in this :ref:`available_environment_models`.

 Once all settings for the bodies are defined as desired, the bodies are created and linked as follows: